 4.1 Were there a reasonable number of participants with the outcome?

 As applies for all medical research, the larger the sample size the better, as it leads to more precise results, i.e. smaller standard errors and narrower confidence intervals.
 For prediction model studies, it is not just the overall sample size that matters but more importantly the number of participants with the outcome.
-For a binary outcome, the effective sample size is the smaller of the two outcome frequencies, ‘with the outcome’ or ‘without the outcome’, which is almost always the number of participants with the outcome unless the outcome prevalence (in diagnostic model studies) or incidence (in prognostic model studies) is over 50%: than it is the number ‘without the outcome’.
+For a binary outcome, the effective sample size is the smaller of the two outcome frequencies, ‘with the outcome’ or ‘without the outcome’.
 For time-to-event outcome, the key driver is the total number of participants with the event by the main time-point of interest for prediction.
 More importantly, in prediction model studies the number of participants with the outcome not only influences the precision but also affects predictive performance, i.e. is a potential source of bias.
 What is considered a reasonable number of participants with the outcome (yielding low risk of bias) differs between model development and validation studies.

 Model development studies

 The performance of any prediction model is to varying extents overestimated when the model is both developed and its performance assessed on the same dataset.(27, 100-102) This overestimation is larger with smaller sample sizes and notably with smaller number of participants with the outcome.
-Concerns about optimistic or inflated performance are exacerbated when the predictors included in the final model are selected from a large number of candidate predictors, relative to a low number of participants with the outcome, and when predictor selection was based on univariable analysis (see signalling question 4.5).
-Some suggested a rule-of-thumb of at least 10 participants with the outcome event per candidate predictor or variable studied (so-called EPV).(103, 104) Others have suggested that the value of 10 is too conservative(105), whilst others have suggested higher EPVs.(106-108) Prediction models developed using machine learning techniques often require substantially higher EPV, with an EPV of at least 200 often needed.(33) Note that here the word candidate is important as it is not the number of predictors included in the final model but rather the total number of predictors that were considered during any stage of the prediction model process.
+Concerns about optimistic performance are exacerbated when the predictors included in the final model are selected from a large number of candidate predictors, relative to a low number of participants with the outcome, and when predictor selection was based on univariable analysis (see signalling question 4.5).
+Some suggested a rule-of-thumb of at least 10 participants with the outcome event per candidate predictor or variable studied (so-called EPV).(103, 104) Others suggested that an EPV of 10 is too conservative(105), whilst others suggested higher EPVs.(106-108) Prediction models developed using machine learning techniques often require substantially higher EPV, with an EPV of at least 200 often needed.(33) Here the word candidate is important as it is not the number of predictors included in the final model but rather the total number of predictors that were considered during any stage of the prediction model process.
 Furthermore, it is not the number candidate predictors but actually the number degrees of freedom required to represent all the predictors (i.e. the number of regression coefficients that need to be estimated).
 For example, a predictor with four categories will require three degrees of freedom (three regression coefficients are estimated).